 The product of a small and little known manufacturer with no UK distribution, coupled with a short production run almost 60 years ago, makes the Super L understandably uncommon.
 Examples come up for sale infrequently, and rarely still have their detachable amplifier.
 Prices have typically been from £250

 without to £400

 with the amplifier ... but they don't sell.

 Low supply and low demand make this collectable camera difficult to value today; it really is a case of what-you're-willing-to-pay, coupled with the level of interest at the time of the sale in the case of an auction.

 I was willing to shell-out some extra dosh for this scarce camera, which became available in February 2018 (without an amplifier, but it does have its original lens cap), since it completes my Lightomatic-type family.
 Two other bidders spent a week driving the price up, one of whom must have been pig-sick when my dying-seconds bid pipped his/hers by 50p.
 Haha ... how many times has someone done that to me?
 The final price was £50.50.
 I would not normally spend that sort of money on an ancient and obscure model, but I had £40 in Nectar points, so I parted with £10.50 worth of real money for my Super L.

 Thankfully my camera is as described - in FWO and good condition.
 What I like about this camera is that it demonstrates the rapidity of technological advances.
 In 1958 it offered the latest exposure setting system, but just a year later uncoupled meters were out-dated.

-NB: The user manual says - there is also an indicator which shows they type of film loaded in the camera at the time of shooting (page 4) - but there is no such device on the this model!
+NB: The user manual says - there is also an indicator which shows the type of film loaded in the camera at the time of shooting (page 4) - but there is no such device on the this model!

-It also states - be sure that the Rewinding Knob rotates in the counter direction indicated by the arrow on the Rewinding Knob (page 7) - but it doesn't have an arrow either!
+It also states - be sure that the Rewinding Knob rotates in the direction indicated by the arrow on the Rewinding Knob (page 7) - but it doesn't have an arrow either!